 A fascinating multimedia space in the recently-discovered war-era bomb shelter.
 The educational experience teaches with signage, sound, and is led by a local historian.
 There were historic accounts of a Vietnam-era bunker designed to protect hotel guests during bombing raids, but nobody recalled where it was located or if it even still existed until recent renovations struck the massive concrete walls of the bunker.

 On a Vietnam family tour, our most popular family destination is Halong Bay.
-Halong Bay was declared a UNESCO World Heritage Site in 1998.
-The thousands of limestone peaks create a natural barrier to the wind-blown waters of the South China Sea and a a karst wonderland that was a favorite hiding place for pirates (and the James Bond villain in Man with the Golden Gun).
-These calm waters are wonderfully suited for kayaking.
+Halong Bay was declared a UNESCO World Heritage Site in 1998 and stunning geographic anomoly where thousands of limestone peaks create a natural barrier to the wind-blown waters of the South China Sea.
+The karst wonderland was a favorite hiding place for pirates (and the James Bond villain in Man with the Golden Gun).
+These calm waters are wonderfully suited for kayaking and despite the negative things you've read about Halong Bay, we use only a handful of quality luxury charters that cruise away from the crowds into the pristine areas of the bay.

 Our Mekong family tour travels some of the quietest back roads in the country, with frequent side trips by the delta's primary mode of transport — sampan (boat).
 Drift in small sampan through bustling market places and riverfront villages, stopping into homes, cottage industries, and crafts villages, along the way.
 Cycling through the bustling markets is always a highlight.